-1. Complete the application at the end of the program for recognition as a Ready Business.
+1. Complete and submit the application for recognition as a Ready Business.

-After you have completed these steps, you will be eligible to become a member of the Ready Business Community, and will enjoy the peace of mind of knowing you have done your part to promote safety, mitigate potential loss, and protect your organization.
+After you have completed these steps, you will be eligible to become a member of the Ready Business Community, and will enjoy the peace of mind of knowing you have done your part to promote safety, mitigate potential loss, and protect your business or organization.